andre-geldenhuis/Latex-Short/03-three.md

 > ## Add accented characters to your document. {.challenge}
 >
-> The accenting commands are
+> Some of the accenting commands are:
 >  ```\hat{a}``` , ```\acute{a}``` , ```\bar{a}``` ,  ```\dot{a}``` , ```\breve{a}``` ,
 >  ```\check{a}``` , ```\grave{a}``` , ```\vec{a}``` , ```\ddot{a}``` , ```\tilde{a}```
 > Try put some accented characters into your document.